ABOUT THE ARTEMISIA FOUNDATION

 Cartographers “mapping your world”

 If you are curious, dive in and pass it on!
 Inspiration is the catalyst.
-Join the conversation and discover Artemisia as we support and encourage artists that are young and those that are established, dedicated, full of ideas, energy, and experience.
+Join the conversation and discover the Artemisia Foundation as we support and encourage both artists that are young and those that are established, dedicated, full of ideas, energy, and experience.